How to Add Firebase to your iOS Project in 10 mins

 Add Firebase SDK

-To do that, you would need to install CocoaPods if you haven’t already.
+To do that, you need to install CocoaPods if you haven’t already.
 Open up your Terminal → Run sudo gem install cocoapods command to install CocoaPods.

-CocoaPods is a dependency manager for Swift and Objective-C which will help you to install third party packages like Firebase to your Xcode project.
+CocoaPods is a dependency manager for Swift and Objective-C which will help you to install third-party packages like Firebase to your Xcode project.

 Once you have cocoapods installed, the next step would be to create a Podfile.

-if you navigate to your Xcode project folder in Finder, you will be able see the new file called PodFile added to the project.
+if you navigate to your Xcode project folder in Finder, you will be able to see the new file called PodFile added to the project.

 Next, add Firebase Pod to the PodFile.

-To add that, open up the PodFile and add the below code under # Pods for FirebaseiOSDemo and save the file.
+To add that, open up the PodFile and add the code below under # Pods for FirebaseiOSDemo and save the file.

-Finally, go to Terminal and locate the Xcode project folder and run
+Finally, go to Terminal and locate the Xcode project folder and run:

-Once it’s done, you can see a few files added to the project when looking the project folder in Finder.
+Once it’s done, you can see a few files added to the project when looking at the project folder in Finder.

-One is at the top
+One is at the top:

 Run your Xcode project by clicking the ► icon at the top or Cmd + R.

-Then, go to Firebase and wait for a few seconds and you can see Congratulations, you’ve successfully added Firebase to your app!
+Then, go to Firebase and wait for a few seconds and you can see it!
+Congratulations, you’ve successfully added Firebase to your app!